Medication Regimen Extraction From Medical Conversations: Results and Discussion

 We also measure the performance of Multitask Question Answering Network (MQAN) \cite{mccann2018natural} a QA model trained by the authors on the Decathlon multitask challenge.
-Since MQAN was not trained to produce the output sequence in our MR tags, it would not be fair to compute ROUGE scores.
+Since MQAN was not trained to produce our output sequence, it would not be fair to compute ROUGE scores, hence we haven't included them in the tables.
 Instead, we randomly sample the MQAN's predictions from the 10\% test dataset and qualitatively evaluate it.
 From the evaluations, we find that MQAN can not distinguish between frequency and dosage, and mixed the answers.
 MQAN correctly predicted the dosage for 29.73\% and frequency for 24.24\% percent of the medications compared to 84.12\% and 76.34\% for the encoder pretrained BERT QA PGNet model trained on our dataset.
-This could be because of the difference in the training dataset, domain and the tasks in the Decathlon challenge compared to ours.
+This could be because of differences in the training dataset, domain, and the tasks in the Decathlon challenge compared to ours.

 Almost all our models perform better than the naive baselines and the ones using lookup table embeddings, and our best performing models outperform them significantly.
-Among all the variations, the best performing models are ELMo with Multi-decoder (Dosage extraction) and BERT with shared-decoder QA PGNet architecture with pretrained encoder (Frequency extraction).
-We choose these two models for our subsequent analysis.
+Among all the variations, the best performing models are ELMo with Multi-decoder (Dosage extraction) and BERT with shared-decoder QA PGNet architecture (Frequency extraction) with pretrained encoder.
+We chose these two models for our subsequent analysis.